 The remainder of Daniel 11:5-39 then documents the actions of the last two of these kingdoms—Egypt to the south of Jerusalem (the location of Daniel’s people, the Jews, Daniel 10:14) and Syria to the north of Jerusalem.
 In this section of Scripture the rulers and their successors are referred to as the “king of the North” and the “king of the South.”

-The king of the North versus the king of the South
+Daniel 11 explained: the king of the North versus the king of the South

 Located geographically between ambitious kingdoms to the north and south, the Jewish people during postexilic times were often caught in the rivalries for power between Egypt and Syria.
-While space does not permit a detailed exposition of every verse in Daniel 11:5-39 and its historical fulfillment, here are a few highlights:
+While space does not permit a detailed explanation of every verse in Daniel 11:5-39 and its historical fulfillment, here are a few highlights:

 Verse 5: Expositor’s explains, “‘The king of the South’ (verse 5) was to be Ptolemy I (Soter), son of Lagus, whose ambitions extended far beyond the borders of Egypt (over which Alexander had placed him in charge) to Palestine and the rest of Asia.”